 4. Solo Or Company?

-There is a certain amount of freedom that comes to it.
-You more space to yourself, but then it’s all for yourself.
+There is a certain amount of freedom that comes with it.
+You have more space to yourself, but then it’s all for yourself.
 You cannot fall asleep on the bus.
 Also, you have to be very careful about what you eat to not get a bad stomach.
 Basically, you have to have your own back.

 I would prefer solo over an incompatible company.
-If I really want to go to a new place and I have exhausted options in terms of the company, I will go solo and hell I will enjoy it.
-But If I do get a company, and a good one, its people over myself.
+If I really want to go to a new place and I have exhausted options in terms of the company.
+I will go solo and hell I will enjoy it.
+But If I do get a company, and a good one, it’s people over myself.

 It also gives you a great time to bond with someone and you both generally end up really cherishing that time together.
 Also, it turns out usually cheaper to share hotels and meals.

 5. Talk About It

 If this is important to you, talk about it to everyone.
 Tell this to your boss, to your colleagues, your parents, to the neighbours, to the Tele-callers asking for a credit card, to your Instagram followers and basically to everyone who doesn’t give a shit.

 They will understand why you don’t want to come to dinner.
 Why are you saving your leaves.
 Why do you spend so much on travel rather than on your wedding.
 Eventually, some will start sharing the places where you can plan to go, travel tips, maybe give you a travel voucher as a present on your birthday instead of beer mugs.

 If my boss asks me to cancel my trip for some office work, he/she gets a death stare and then eventually succumbs.

 If you are really tight on money or don’t want to finance all trips completely, start looking for something to do on the side.
 Learn photography and sell your photograph, write about something you know online, find a way to monetize it, get some freelance work, rent out one of the spare rooms, sell your art on Etsy.
 There are a lot of options for that.
 You are also learning a new skill that way